legendary-warriors-warriors-kings

 Loopholes, Hoardings, and Vertical Defense

-The standard straight arrow slit evolved into highly sophisticated forms of cross-shaped loopholes.
-The long vertical slit allowed for a wide field of fire and elevation, while the short horizontal cross-slit allowed the archer or crossbowman to sweep their aim across a broad area immediately below the wall, eliminating dead zones.
-In the 13th century, wooden galleries called hoardings or bretèches were constructed as temporary overhanging structures on top of walls and towers.
-They allowed defenders to drop objects directly onto the base of the wall or to pour water to extinguish fires started by the attackers.
+The standard straight arrow slit evolved into highly sophisticated cross-shaped loopholes.
+The long vertical slit allowed a wide field of fire and elevation adjustment, while the short horizontal cross-slit allowed archers or crossbowmen to sweep their aim across a broad area immediately below the wall, eliminating dead zones.
+In the 13th century, wooden galleries called hoardings were constructed as temporary overhanging structures on top of walls and towers.
+They allowed defenders to drop objects directly onto the base of the wall or pour water to extinguish fires started by attackers.
 When replaced with permanent stone corbels, these became machicolations, a common feature of later Gothic fortifications.
-This emphasis on vertical defense was critical in discouraging attackers from approaching the base of the walls with picks and battering rams.
+This emphasis on vertical defense was critical in discouraging attackers from approaching the base of walls with picks and battering rams.
+At Château Pèlerin, the Templars installed multiple tiers of loopholes that allowed crossbowmen to fire in overlapping fields, ensuring no approach was left uncovered.

-The Chapel and the Keep
+The Chapel and Internal Structures

 Defensive Strategies, Daily Life, and Siegecraft